AI

 Why manual testing fails for your team

 The math breaks fast.
 You have thousands of functions.
 One person writing tests covers maybe 20 functions per day if they focus on nothing else.
-Budget and time constraints make comprehensive manual testing impossible for most teams.
+Budget and time constraints make thorough manual testing impossible for most teams.

 Your developers know tests matter.
 But writing tests for complex business logic takes hours.
 Tests for edge cases take longer.
 Tests for error handling?
-Nobody has time.
+Nobody has that time.

-The companies trying to hire their way out of this discover that hiring QA professionals costs more than expected.
+Companies trying to hire their way out of this discover that hiring QA professionals costs more than expected.
 The demand exceeds supply.
 By a lot.

-What makes AI test generation different
+What AI test generation actually does

-Here’s where it gets interesting.
 Those generated tests include comments explaining what they validate and why it matters.
-Your tests become documentation.
 New developers read the test file and understand what the payment processing function is supposed to do, what it returns when things go wrong, and which edge cases matter.
 Six months from now, nobody will remember why that validation function returns null instead of throwing an exception.
-The test that checks for that behavior?
-That test documents the decision.
-When your generated tests include comments like “validates that payment amounts round to 2 decimal places per ISO 4217” and “ensures invalid JWT tokens return 401, not 500”, you have created living documentation that stays current because it runs with every build.
+The test checking for that behavior documents the decision.

+When your generated tests include comments like “validates that payment amounts round to 2 decimal places per ISO 4217” and “ensures invalid JWT tokens return 401, not 500”, you’ve created living documentation that stays current because it runs with every build.
+Is there a better kind of documentation than one that breaks loudly when it goes out of date?
+I can’t think of one.

 Your test suite becomes your most accurate system documentation.
 Unlike that wiki page nobody updated for 8 months.